12Starlight/React-Redux/W13D1/props_state/Notes.md

 `this.setState()`.
 This will not run until after the state has been updated, thus you are garenteed to actually reflect the change.

+Also, `setState()` takes two arguments, the first being an object with keys, the second being a callback function for after the state has been set.